magpylib/magpylib/docs/examples/examples_13_3d_models.md

 (examples-own-3d-models)=
 ## Custom 3D models

 Each Magpylib object has a default 3D representation that is displayed with `show`.
 Users can add a custom 3D model to any Magpylib object with help of the `style.model3d.add_trace` method.
 The new trace is stored in `style.model3d.data`.
 User-defined traces move with the object just like the default models do.
 The default trace can be hidden with the command `obj.model3d.showdefault=False`.
+When using the `'generic'` backend, custom traces are automatically translated into any other backend.
+If a specific backend is used, it will only show when called with the corresponding backend.

 The input `trace` is a dictionary which includes all necessary information for plotting or a `magpylib.graphics.Trace3d` object.
 A `trace` dictionary has the following keys:

-1. `'backend'`: `'matplotlib'` or `'plotly'`
+1. `'backend'`: `'generic'`, `'matplotlib'` or `'plotly'`
 2. `'constructor'`: name of the plotting constructor from the respective backend, e.g. plotly `'Mesh3d'` or matplotlib `'plot_surface'`
 3. `'args'`: default `None`, positional arguments handed to constructor
 4. `'kwargs'`: default `None`, keyword arguments handed to constructor
 5. `'coordsargs'`: tells magpylib which input corresponds to which coordinate direction, so that geometric representation becomes possible.
-By default `{'x': 'x', 'y': 'y', 'z': 'z'}` for the Plotly backend and `{'x': 'args[0]', 'y': 'args[1]', 'z': 'args[2]'}` for the Matplotlib backend.
+By default `{'x': 'x', 'y': 'y', 'z': 'z'}` for the `'generic'` backend and Plotly backend,  and `{'x': 'args[0]', 'y': 'args[1]', 'z': 'args[2]'}` for the Matplotlib backend.
 6. `'show'`: default `True`, toggle if this trace should be displayed
 7. `'scale'`: default 1, object geometric scaling factor
 8. `'updatefunc'`: default `None`, updates the trace parameters when `show` is called.
 Used to generate  dynamic traces.

-The following example shows how a **Plotly** trace is constructed with  `Mesh3d` and `Scatter3d`:
+The following example shows how a **generic** trace is constructed with  `Mesh3d` and `Scatter3d`:

 ```{code-cell} ipython3
 import numpy as np